Donnype/xtdb-py/README.md

 ]
 ```

-or a query from a file:
+To use a query file the command can be modified to the following:

 ```bash
 $ cat query.txt